 Here is a shot out the entrance to the cave.
 You can't see the waterfall we walked under to enter but you can see the wet stones below.

 At one point the cave walls, floor, and ceiling seem to almost meet.
 We were walking crouched down until it finally opened up and we could stand upright again.

 After the Conference, we drove to North Carolina passing Corbin, Kentucky along the way.
-Corbin KY is the home of the original Colonel Sander's Restaurant.
+Corbin KY is the home of the original Colonel Sander's Restaurant and Motor Court (Kentucky Fried Chicken).
 This is the rebuilt entrance as it looks today.